-Risks Related to Our 20XX Notes
+Risks Related to Our 20[XX] Notes

-The 20XX Notes will be unsecured and therefore are effectively subordinated to any secured indebtedness we have incurred or may incur in the future.
+The 20[XX] Notes will be unsecured and therefore are effectively subordinated to any secured indebtedness we have incurred or may incur in the future.

-The 20XX Notes will not be secured by any of our assets or any of the assets of our subsidiaries, including our wholly owned subsidiaries.
-As a result, the 20XX Notes will be effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that is initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness.
-Because the 20XX Notes will not be secured by any of our assets, they will be effectively subordinated to any secured indebtedness we have incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 20XX Notes.
+The 20[XX] Notes will not be secured by any of our assets or any of the assets of our subsidiaries, including our wholly owned subsidiaries.
+As a result, the 20[XX] Notes will be effectively subordinated to any secured indebtedness we have incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 20[XX] Notes.

-The 20XX Notes will be structurally subordinated to the indebtedness and other liabilities of our subsidiaries.
+The 20[XX] Notes will be structurally subordinated to the indebtedness and other liabilities of our subsidiaries.

-The 20XX Notes will be obligations exclusively of Saratoga Investment Corp., will not be of any of our subsidiaries.
-None of our subsidiaries will be a guarantor of the 20XX Notes and the 20XX Notes are not required to be guaranteed by any subsidiary we may acquire or create in the future, including indebtedness under the Credit Facility.
-Any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the 20XX Notes.
-Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such entities (and therefore the claims of our creditors, including holders of the 20XX Notes) with respect to the assets of such entities.
-Even if we are recognized as a creditor of one or more of these entities, our claims would still be effectively subordinated to any security interests in the assets of any such entity and to any indebtedness or other liabilities of any such entity senior to our claims.
-Consequently, the 20XX Notes will be structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries and portfolio companies with respect to which we hold equity investments.
-In addition, our subsidiaries and these entities may incur substantial indebtedness in the future, all of which would be structurally senior to the 20XX Notes.
+The 20[XX] Notes will be obligations exclusively of Saratoga Investment Corp., will not be of any of our subsidiaries.
+None of our subsidiaries will be a guarantor of the 20[XX] Notes and the 20[XX] Notes are not required to be guaranteed by any subsidiary we may acquire or create in the future, including indebtedness under the Credit Facility.
+Any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the 20[XX] Notes.
+Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such entities (and therefore the claims of our creditors, including holders of the 20[XX] Notes) with respect to the assets of such entities.
+Even if we are recognized as a creditor of one or more of these entities, our claims would still be effectively subordinated to any security interests in the assets of any such entity and to any indebtedness or other liabilities of any of our subsidiaries and portfolio companies with respect to which we hold equity investments.
+In addition, our subsidiaries and these entities may incur substantial indebtedness in the future, all of which would be structurally senior to the 20[XX] Notes.
 As of August 31, 2016, there was no outstanding balance under the Credit Facility, and we had the ability to borrow up to \$45.0 million under the Credit Facility, subject to certain conditions.
 As of August 31, 2016, we had \$103.7 million in SBA-guaranteed debentures outstanding.
-The indebtedness under the Credit Facility and to SBA-guaranteed debentures is structurally senior to the 20XX Notes.
+The indebtedness under the Credit Facility and to SBA-guaranteed debentures is structurally senior to the 20[XX] Notes.

-The indenture under which the 20XX Notes are issued contains limited protection for holders of the 20XX Notes.
+The indenture under which the 20[XX] Notes are issued contains limited protection for holders of the 20[XX] Notes.

-The indenture under which the 20XX Notes are issued offers limited protection to holders of the 20XX Notes.
-The terms of the indenture and the 20XX Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have a material adverse impact on your investment in the 20XX Notes.
-In particular, the terms of the indenture and the 20XX Notes do not place any restrictions on our or our subsidiaries' ability to:
+The indenture under which the 20[XX] Notes are issued offers limited protection to holders of the 20[XX] Notes.
+The terms of the indenture and the 20[XX] Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have a material adverse impact on your investment in the 20[XX] Notes.
+In particular, the terms of the indenture and the 20[XX] Notes do not place any restrictions on our or our subsidiaries' ability to: